Aerial View of a boat off the Sailing Club

 Dues and fees are due on March 1.
 Boats must be in place by June 15 to hold your space, except by arrangement with the Commodore.
 Fees are reduced 50% after August 1, except for initiation fee.
 Family and Group membership fees will be reduced in the following year by $25 per work day with a limit of $50 credit for two work days.
 See Club Rules for more specific information.

 Here is a printable Membership Brochure for 2021.
-To become a member contact Membership Chair Ted Sojka or Secretary/Treasurer Kelly Dunn.
+To become a member contact Membership Chair Ted Sojka or Treasurer Jeanne Wicklund.

 The LAX Sailing Club is a cooperative of sailboat owners, who share the responsibilities of maintaining the club grounds and various events for sailors.